Frequently Asked Questions

 How do I register for KDS courses?

-Students can complete our KDS registration form online.
+Students can complete our KDS Grade 10-12 registration form or our KDS Grade K-9 registration form online.
 Once submitted, new full-time students will be contacted by a teacher (Grades K–9) or a counsellor (Grades 10–12 or Adult) to confirm course selection and finalize a learning plan.

 Do new students complete an orientation course?